Note Some products might not be available in your country or region.

 |Top button|| |

-The top button does different things depending on how, and how many times, you press the button.
+The top button does different things depending on how many times you press the button, and how long you hold it.
 See Press the top button for more info.

 To erase, flip the pen over and use the top as an eraser.